 0 to 3 questions correct

-Climate novice: You’ve still got a lot to learn about climate change.
+Climate novice: You still have a lot to learn about climate change.
 But that’s okay: We’ve got you covered.
-Got a question?
+Have a question?
 Ask us here.

 4 to 7 questions correct

 Climate curious: Hey, not bad!
 You know a thing or two about climate change.
 But there’s still more to learn, and we’ve got you covered.
-Got a question?
+Have a question?
 Ask us here.

 8 to 10 questions correct